Back to all posts

 • Exit charge – applied when assets are appointed out.

-Each such trust will have its own £1 million allowance of 100% relief.
+Each such trust will be entitled to its own £2.5 million allowance for 100% relief.

 • Capital appointments